onigoetz/i18n/docs/article/Benchmarking, Profiling, and Optimizing JavaScript.md

 Again, we have two stacks, and we can still ignore the right stack with the console.log and focus on the left one.

-Curiously, the “plural” part is still taking the entire length of that stack and it’s taking 6.25ms, which is longer than the 5ms we measured previously.
+Curiously, the “plural” part is still taking the entire length of that stack, and it’s taking 6.25ms, which is longer than the 5ms we measured previously.

-The reason for this surprising measurement is that Node.js’ profiler is a *sampling* profiler.
+This surprising measurement is because Node.js’ profiler is a *sampling* profiler.

 > A *sampling* profiler will take a snapshot of what’s currently running every few ms and will then try to fill in the gaps of what it didn’t see between the samples; if a function was running in sample 1 and sample 2, it will consider that it was running the whole time.

-Luckily, there is a lower level option `perf`.
-It is a command and a module to the Linux kernel that gathers samples on your machine’s processes, as I’m performing this research on a MacBook, I had to run the following within a Docker image.
+Luckily, there is a lower level option; `perf`.
+It is a command and a module to the Linux kernel that gathers samples on your machine’s processes.
+As I’m performing this research on a MacBook, I had to run the following within a Docker image.

 ```bash
 $ perf record -e cycles:u -g -- node --interpreted-frames-native-stack --perf-basic-prof --perf-prof-unwinding-info profile.mjs